trylamusc/JFDpaper2017/README.md

-# JFDpaper2017
+# JFMpaper2017
-Journal Paper for JFD 2017
+Journal Paper for JFM 2017